Julia Hobsbawm on The Nowhere Office: why hybrid is here to stay | Forward Thinkers

 Julia Hobsbawm writes about work culture, work-life balance, and the age of overload.
 She is Chair of The Demos Workshift Commission and Founder and Chair of Editorial Intelligence.
 She writes for Strategy + Business, and for outlets including the OECD network.
 In 2021 she was listed in the HR Most Influential List.
 Her book The Simplicity Principle won Best Business Book of 2020 while Fully Connected was shortlisted for Management Book of the Year.
 She was awarded an OBE for services to business and regularly speaks to global audiences in government, public and private sectors. .
 The Nowhere Office is released on 17 February 2022 in the UK and 12 April 2022 in the US..

 Want a downloadable PDF transcript of Julia’s interview?
-Sign up for our fortnightly newsletter to find out more about accessing even more valuable and actionable content for free!
+Sign up for our Free Future of Work Community to access even more valuable and actionable content!